 Highway safety is one of the primary objectives of the Idaho Transportation Department (ITD).
 The Highway Safety Improvement Program (HSIP) is comprised of projects proposed by the ITD Districts and the Local Highway Technical Assistance Council (LHTAC).
-They are selected based upon highway safety data and align with the Strategic Highway Safety Plan (SHSP) fulfilling the requirements defined by the Fixing America's Surface Transportation Act (FAST).
+They are selected based upon highway safety data and align with the Strategic Highway Safety Plan (SHSP) fulfilling the requirements defined by the Infrastructure Investment and Jobs Act (IIJA).
 The SHSP outlines strategies to reduce traffic fatalities and serious injuries through projects specified in the HSIP, providing a standard way to evaluate progress on a regular basis.

 The Idaho Transportation Department (ITD) continues to work on enhancing the Highway Safety Improvement Program (HSIP) for all public roadways in Idaho.
 ITD uses data from the Highway Safety Corridor Analysis (HSCA) to identify high priority corridors.
-ITD has started using the Transportation Economic Development Impact System (TREDIS) to evaluate HSIP eligibility for all projects nominated for FY20 and beyond.
+ITD has started using the Transportation Economic Development Impact System (TREDIS) to evaluate HSIP eligibility for all projects nominated for FY20 and beyond for infrastructure projects.
+ITD also dedicates some HSIP funds to behavioral programs, ranging from grants to messaging for Highway Safety.
 At the local level, work continues by the Idaho Local Highway Technical Advisory Council (LHTAC) to plan and prioritize highway safety projects at the local level.
 LHTAC continues to enhance their process based on the fatal and serious injuries to determine what jurisdiction have priority for HSIP funding.